ImageMagick/Usage-Markdown/basics/index.md

 If your version of IM is older than v6.6.8-7, you can still generate duplicate images, [Clone Image Operator](#clone), but only one set of images at a time.

-Or by using a technique that basically mis-uses the [Color Morph Operator](../anim_mods/#morph), generate multiple duplicate images.
+Or by using a technique that basically misuses the [Color Morph Operator](../anim_mods/#morph), generate multiple duplicate images.
 The trick is to first make one clone to generate two identical images, then use "`-morph`" to generate in the last N-2 images between them.

 ~~~
 convert font_7.gif \( +clone \) -morph 3  +append seq_dup_morph.gif